 Plagiarism, Duplicated Publication, Data Fabrication and Falsification

-BI is committed to publish the original studies and timely reviews that have neither been published nor is under review elsewhere.
+BI is committed to publishing the original studies and timely reviews that have neither been published nor is under review elsewhere.
 BI is powered by CrossCheck™, iThenticate™ and CrossMark™, and all the submitted manuscripts (MSs) are subjected to the CrossCheck.
 Taken all, all plagiarized materials will incur the “Plagiarism Sanctions”.

 Submitted MSs, which are found to be published or under review elsewhere, will be sustained and experience the “Duplicated Publication Sanctions”.